Meet the Staff

 Yaara is the coordinator of ReelAbilities North America, based in NY.
 She graduated with a degree in film and television and special education studies from Tel Aviv University in Israel.
 She spent several years in post-production, program localization, and film brand development for film festivals, interactive gaming, live events, TV networks, and children’s programs.
 She also worked as the travel director and tour leader at a summer camp and travel program for children and teens with special needs based in Pennsylvania.

-Morgan Magid, Program Associate, the Carole Zabar Center for Film
+Morgan Magid, Program Manager, the Carole Zabar Center for Film

 Morgan is from Princeton Junction, NJ, and graduated from the University of Missouri with degrees in documentary journalism and sociology.
 She worked at Go2Films, an Israeli distribution company, for =two years after interning in their Jerusalem office in 2016.
 She has also interned at Engel Entertainment, a production company in New York, and wrote for The Aqaurian, an alt-weekly in New Jersey.